UPDATED, MAY 2025;

 Regent’s Park

 At its North, lies London’s pearl of elegance and blooms- Regent’s Park.
 The adjacent Primrose Hill offers the delighting views of London.
 The Regent Park got its name due to Prince Regent (afterwards King George IV).
+Close to Camden town full of the crazy shops, you’ll not miss the opportunity to visit the Regent’s Park.

 The Regent’s Park is popular for locals and tourists alike, bursting with activities.
 The most alluring area belongs to Queen Mary’s Rose Garden.
 The gracious stroll at Avenue Gardens amazes with the lovely fountains in Victorian style.